lnx66/agents-for-openbb/README.md

 This repository provides everything you need to build and add your own custom agents that are compatible with the OpenBB Workspace.

-Here are a few common reasons why you might want to build your own agent:
-- You have a unique data source that you don't want to add as a custom integration to OpenBB.
-- You want to use a specific LLM.
-- You want to use a local LLM.
-- You want a agent that is self-hosted on your infrastructure.
-- You are running on-premise in a locked-down environment that doesn't allow data to leave your VPC.

 ## Features
 - [Streaming conversations](#basic-conversational-agent)
 - [Function calling](#local-function-calling)